sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 reference: https://en.wikipedia.org/wiki/Hazard_and_operability_study

-**Risk**: It's the likehood of an accident and its severity.
+**Risk**: It's the likehood or probability of an accident and its severity.
 In other words: is the figure of merit that provides a meaningful value, that allows the comparation of the risk on different cases.
 Its mathematical expressionn is:

 R(a) = p(a) * s(a);